lark-parser/lark/README.md

 ## Comparison to other parsers

+This is a feature comparison.
+For benchmarks vs pyparsing, check out the [JSON tutorial](/docs/json_tutorial.md#conclusion).

 | Library | Algorithm | LOC | Grammar | Builds AST
 |:--------|:----------|:----|:--------|:------------
 | Lark | Earley/LALR(1) | 0.5K | EBNF+ | Yes! |